-VI.
 Perpetrators: Terrorist Groups and Pakistan's Role

-The execution of the crimes in Kashmir was primarily carried out by Pakistan-backed jihadi terrorist organizations and local Islamist terrorists supported and aided by Pakistan.
+The execution of the ethnic cleansing in Kashmir was primarily carried out by Pakistan-backed jihadi terrorist organizations and local Islamist terrorists.
 These groups, though varied in their stated aims (from Kashmiri "independence" to merging with Pakistan to establishing Islamic rule), converged in their hostility toward Kashmiri Hindus and their involvement in driving them out.